ropensci-archive/roweb2/content/blog/2018-09-11-birds-science.md

-In the [second post of the series where we obtained data from eBird](https://ropensci.org/blog/2018/08/21/birds-radolfzell/) we know what birds were observed in the county of Constance, and we complemented this knowledge with some taxonomic and trait information in [the third post of the series](https://ropensci.org/blog/2018/09/04/birds-taxo-traits/).
+In the [second post of the series where we obtained data from eBird](https://ropensci.org/blog/2018/08/21/birds-radolfzell/) we know what birds were observed in the county of Constance, and we complemented this knowledge with some taxonomic and trait information in [the fourth post of the series](https://ropensci.org/blog/2018/09/04/birds-taxo-traits/).
 Now, we could be curious about the occurrence of these birds in *scientific